arober11/dnamatch-tools/README.md

                -- A9832,2 swapped for A9832.2
                -- ; removed
                -- 'Notes' blanked
-               -- Haplogroup names with a spave between the name and a '~' suffix removed -- 'Freq.
+               -- Haplogroup names with a space between the name and a '~' suffix removed -- 'Freq.
 Mut.
 SNP in ' removed from Haplogroup names
             - Outputs:
               -- YDNA_SNPS.csv                               - Downloaded file with above alterations